Hktech-ops/azure-labs/labs/lab5 - Implement Intersite connectivity/README.md

 * Benefits of creating a perimeter subnet (DMZ) :

-   * Without DMZ, traffic flows directly to core subnets without inspection or control
+   * Without perimeter, internal traffic (from manufacturing) flows directly to core subnets without inspection or control
-   * With DMZ, traffic flows from
+   * With perimter, traffic flows from core subnet --> perimter (any virtual appliance VM/Firewall, Router etc.) and out to the other Vnet

 ****** THIS MARKS THE COMPLETION OF THE LAB *********